tomchentw/angular-ujs/README.md

 And include in your `angular` module definition:

-    /* angular.ujs will depend on 'ng-rails-csrf' module.
+    /* 'angular.ujs' will depend on 'ng-rails-csrf' module.
      */
     var module = angular.module('my-awesome-project', ['angular.ujs']).